Here’s my guide to spending 2 days in Lisbon, a magnetic fairytale city with an amazing location on the Tagus River in Portugal.

-Lisbon is a stunning city that makes the perfect weekend break.
-It’s a city I fell absolutely in love with straight away.
+Lisbon is a stunning city that I fell absolutely in love with straight away.

 The city is a gorgeous mosaic of Medieval, Manueline, and Baroque architecture with a pinch of picturesque crumbling buildings in the older neighborhoods like the Alfama.

-Lisbon has all the elements of what you need for a great vacation or weekend getaway — magnificent churches clad in sky blue azulejo tiles, glamorous palaces, and romantic viewpoints called miradouros where you can gaze out over an expanse of pastel facades.
+Lisbon has all the things you need for a great vacation or weekend getaway — magnificent churches clad in sky blue azulejo tiles, glamorous palaces, and romantic viewpoints called miradouros where you can gaze out over an expanse of pastel facades.

 On top of that, Lisbon is becoming known as a foodie destination where food and wine take center stage.
 There’s a slew of top quality restaurants and plentiful wine and port bars.